E: [email protected]

 The Weave Room

-From 25th May 2018 your business needs to be GDPR (General Data Protection Regulation) compliant.
+From 25th May 2018 your business has needed to be GDPR (General Data Protection Regulation) compliant.
 Failure to comply with GDPR could lead to fines of up €20 million or 4% of the company’s total global revenue.

 Furthermore, your customers expect it of you.
 GDPR affects any business in the world storing information on EU citizens.
 GDPR protects people’s information, giving each person total control over what happens to their information.
 That data must always be protected and kept safe and secure.

 Part of making your overall business GDPR compliant involves ensuring your website is compliant.
-We have thoroughly researched all the necessary requirements and tools required, and have a set procedure in place to go through each site and action all/any of the necessary steps to get your website GDPR compliant as quickly as possible now the the 25th May 2018 deadline has passed.
+We have thoroughly researched all the necessary requirements and tools required, and have a set procedure in place to go through each site and action all/any of the necessary steps to get your website GDPR compliant as quickly as possible.

 NB: There are also certain things unrelated to your website that YOU need to be aware of, and if necessary to act upon.
 For example whilst all third party systems that we use ourselves or recommend for our clients (ie Jotform, Jottacloud, Freshbooks, Mailchimp, Rackspace, LightCMS and Google) are all GDPR compliant, if you use any other third party systems for invoicing, crm, data backup, databases etc, you will need to verify that they are GDPR compliant.
 And, if you use offline systems/applications such as Microsoft Access/Excel it is your responsibility to ensure that information is kept safe and secure.